M7OCM/890/README.md

 I've jumped the gun recently calling it finished.
 Lets just say there could be a few minor revisions coming, but they will not effect the main engine so to speak.
 AGC Mode/Reg Editor is a revelation - its handed full control to the user and eliminates the previous gain issues that plagued AM.

 I'm more than satisfied with how the radio works - its not perfect, but what is?
 The source files contain all the changes I've made.
-With that in mind, and as this is 100% Open Source Firmware, if any developers what to continue where I left off, add new features or anything at all, please do.
-Just change the Version, Author info to reflect that.
+With that in mind, and as this is 100% Open Source Firmware, if any developers what to continue where I left (leave) off, add new features or anything at all, please do.
+Just change the Version, Author info (keep OEFWCOM) to reflect that and the Community behind this project.
 Thanks.

 ![20240302_152730](https://github.com/M7OCM/890/assets/128899149/c89a7577-7597-4911-934a-d8ebfddd10e9)